wandersick/englishize-cmd/#Readme.txt

      [ Releases ]

+       1.7a   A quick fix to patch the recently updated restore.bat which launched incorrect batch script during elevation.
+       1.7    Fixes non-stop prompting when run as standard user w/o UAC.
+              Added a note: it is normal to see 'not enough storage' error
-      v1.6a   A quick fix to improve the last version. v1.6    Fixed bug in some non-English localized versions of Windows where 'Administrators' group account is named something else.
+       1.6a   A quick fix to improve the last version.
+       1.6    Fixed bug in some non-English localized versions of Windows where 'Administrators' group account is named something else.
               Thanks Markus (echalone).
               Confirmed working in Windows 8.1.
-      v1.5    Support for mui files under %systemroot%\syswow64.
+       1.5    Support for mui files under %systemroot%\syswow64.
               Restorer now restores original permissions and ownership Confirmed working in Windows 8.
-Updated with new CLI tools. v1.4a   Fixed a significant bug of last version. _lang_codes.txt should not have any 'en-XX' otherwise even English is disabled. v1.4    Improved _lang_codes.txt so that all system languages are supported.
-(Please report if your locale is not included) v1.3    Now elevates automatically.
-Added check for Windows version. v1.2    Documentation and coding improvements
+Updated with new CLI tools.
+       1.4a   Fixed a significant bug of last version. _lang_codes.txt should not have any 'en-XX' otherwise even English is disabled.
+       1.4    Improved _lang_codes.txt so that all system languages are supported.
+(Please report if your locale is not included) 1.3    Now elevates automatically.
+Added check for Windows version.
+       1.2    Documentation and coding improvements
-      v1.1    Added check for admin rights
+       1.1    Added check for admin rights
-      v1.0    First public release
+       1.0    First public release

      [ Suggestions ]